 Once you make it to the top, be sure to enjoy all that Grouse Mountain has to offer including its bear habitat, breathtaking views of the Lower Mainland, movie theatre, and Birds in Motion and Lumberjack shows.
 The hike is a difficult but free alternative to taking the Grouse Mountain Skyride.

 In order to get back to the parking lot, most hikers purchase a ticket for the Skyride, as hiking back down the Grouse Grind is not permitted.
-It costs between $15 and $20 to ride back down, which is less than half the cost of a round trip ticket.
+It costs $20 to ride back down, which is less than half the cost of a round trip ticket.

 Where is the Grouse Grind?